AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 >
 >The Adobe Experience Platform Mobile SDK for iOS supports iOS 11 or later.

-After you finish the installation and configuration, you can use the mobile SDK to retrieve Real-Time CDP audiences.
+After you complete the configuration, use mobile SDK operations to retrieve the audience data.
 For example:

 ```swift
 Edge.sendEvent(experienceEvent: experienceEvent) { (handles: [EdgeEventHandle]) in